Adiabatic theory for the area-constrained Willmore flow: The Lyapunov-Schmidt map

 Moreover, our definition allows us to retain explicit and uniform control of a flow evolving according to \eqref{W}, as we show in Sec. \ref{sec:4}. \end{remark}

-In the next lemma, we define a nonlinear projection (or coordinate map) that associates barycenters to low energy configurations in $X^k$. \begin{lemma}[nonlinear projection] There exists $\delta>0$ s.th. on the space there exists a $C^1$ map $S:U_\delta\to M'$ s.th. $S(x)$ is the barycenter of $x$ as in \defnref{bar}.
+In the next lemma, we define a nonlinear projection (or coordinate map) that associates barycenters to low energy configurations in $X^k$. \begin{lemma}[nonlinear projection] There exists $\delta>0$ such that on the space there exists a $C^1$ map $S:U_\delta\to M'$ such that $S(x)$ is the barycenter of $x$ as in \defnref{bar}.

 Moreover, we have uniform estimate on $S$ and its derivative. \end{lemma} \begin{remark} Essentially, the existence of such projection depends on the non-degeneracy shown in \propref{prop2}.
 Later, we see that the barycenter $\z=S(x)$ determines the adiabatic (or slowly-varying) part of $x$.